 March 16, 1922 ~ Jazz pianist John Young, full name John Merritt Young, born ~ Recorded a number of 1950s, 1960s albums as a leader backed by drummer Eldridge Freeman and bassist Leroy Jackson.
 Regular sideman of saxophonist Eddie Johnson.
 Appears on the 1959 T-Bone Walker album T-Bone Blues.
 Has also worked with Dexter Gordon, Big Joe Turner, Von Freeman, Lorez Alexandria, Gene Ammons, Bobby Bryant, George Freeman, Al Grey, Sonny Stitt, and others ~ Young passed away in 2008

-March 16, 1917 ~ Flutist, pianist, conductior Albert Tipton born ~ Student of William Kincaid.
-Principal flutist with the National Symphony Orchestra. toured with Leopold Stokowski, also played with the Philadelphia Orchestra, the St Louis Symphony Orchestra, and the Detroit Symphony Orchestra ~ Tipton passed away in 1997
+March 16, 1917 ~ Classical flutist, pianist, conductor Albert Tipton born ~ Student of William Kincaid.
+Principal flutist with the National Symphony Orchestra.
+Toured with Leopold Stokowski.
+Tipton has also worked with the Philadelphia Orchestra, the St Louis Symphony Orchestra, the Detroit Symphony Orchestra, and regularly performed with his wife pianist Mary Norris ~ Tipton passed away in 1997

 March 16, 1915 ~ Songwriter, lyricist Sammy Gallop born in Duluth, Minnesota, USA ~ Known for his big band and swing songs of the 1940s and 1950s.
 Perhaps best remembered for co-writing Elmer's Tune, recorded by the likes of the Andrews Sisters, Benny Goodman, Glenn Miller, Ella Fitzgerald, and others.
 Others who recorded songs co-written by Gallop include Stan Kenton, Billie Holiday (No Good Man), Guy Lombardo, Jerry Gray, Nat King Cole, and Jack Teagarden ~ Gallop passed away in 1971